VamsikrishnaJakka/365-days-of-code_by_scaler/README.md

 # 365-days-of-code_by_scaler
-I will upload all the codes that i have written in each day as a part of 365 days of code by scaler academy
+I will upload all the python codes that i have written as a practice in each day